 The same rules apply for doctoral students as for other staff members who take part in teaching/staff mobility opportunities.

 If you are a doctoral student who is registered at Dalarna University, you can take part in student mobility for studies.
 You must pursue studies and/or work on your thesis at the university abroad.
 The mobility opportunity does not have to lead to higher education credits for it to be approved.
 You must have a supervisor at Dalarna University, and you should have a contact person (member of academic staff, such as a lecturer) at the other higher education institution.
 The study period can last from 5 to 30 days (short mobility) or 2 to 12 months.
-Fill this form
+Fill in the Online Learning Agreement

-You can undertake your traineeship at a company or organisation (higher education institution).
+You can undertake your traineeship at a company or HEI/organisation.
 If you choose a higher education institution, you can conduct fieldwork or collect material for your thesis.
 The traineeship period can last from 5 to 30 days or 2 to 12 months.
+Fill in the Learning Agreement for traineeships

 Staff Mobility for All Members of Staff